 2.5 Observing system errors

 Observing system errors include contributions from the forward model, the instrument, and representation error (Brasseur and Jacob, 2017).
-We calculate the variances using the residual error method (Heald et al. 2004).
+We calculate the error variances using the residual error method (Heald et al. 2004).
 This method assumes that the mean difference between the TROPOMI observations and the prior GEOS-Chem simulation in each grid cell is caused by errors in emissions that will be corrected by the inversion.
 The standard deviation of the residual errors after subtracting the mean gridded errors then gives the observational errors.
 We calculate the seasonal mean difference on a 2 ⨉ 2 grid to minimize the effect of systematic albedo biases in the TROPOMI data.
 In the <100 scenes where the residual standard deviation is less than the reported instrument error standard deviation (Lorente et al., 2021), we use the latter instead.
-We also set a minimum error of 10 ppb, which applies to between 31 and 32% observations, depending on the prior wetland emissions and bias correction.
+We also set a minimum error of 10 ppb, which applies to between 31 and 32% observations.
 We find a mean observational error standard deviation of 11.5 ppb in all cases, with larger errors in winter and at high latitudes.
 The resulting variances are the diagonal elements of our observational error covariance matrix SO.
 Off-diagonal terms are assumed zero in the absence of better information.
 We introduce a regularization factor γ, described in section 2.7, to account for the lack of covariance (Chevallier et al., 2007).

 2.6 Jacobian matrix

 The relationship between simulated methane concentrations and emissions in the nested version of GEOS-Chem is strictly linear and is described by the Jacobian matrix K. The Jacobian matrix is typically constructed by conducting a forward model simulation for each state vector element.
 While this is an embarrassingly parallel problem, constructing this matrix for the 23691 0.25° x 0.3125° resolution grid cells optimized by this inversion is computationally intractable.
 We take advantage of the heterogeneous information content of the TROPOMI observations to construct the Jacobian matrix at substantially decreased computational cost using the reduced-rank method introduced by Nesser et al. (2021).
-This method updates an initial, low-cost estimate of the Jacobian matrix by perturbing the patterns that best explain the information content of the observing system rather than grid cells, constructing a reduced-rank Jacobian matrix while optimally preserving information content.
+This method updates an initial, low-cost estimate of the Jacobian matrix by perturbing the patterns that best explain the information content of the observing system, constructing a reduced-rank Jacobian matrix while optimally preserving information content.

-We construct the initial estimate of the Jacobian matrix K(0) using the mass-balance approach introduced by Nesser et al. (2021).
-We assume that a perturbation of methane emissions Δx in grid cell j produces column mixing ratio enhancements Δy in nearby observation i according to
+We construct the initial estimate K(0) of the Jacobian matrix using the mass-balance approach introduced by Nesser et al. (2021).
+We assume that a perturbation of methane emissions Δx in grid cell j produces column mixing ratio enhancements Δy in observation grid cell i according to

 Δyi=αijMairMCH4LgUp Δxj #6